-Yes there are many of the blackhat crowd making a living by creating intriguing Facebook groups that require you to sign up to something or gaming the search engines with the latest trick, but it is not a predictable or stable path to follow.
-If your going down that path, your reading at the wrong place.
+Yes, there are many of the black hat crowd making a living by creating intriguing Facebook groups that require you to sign up for something or gaming the search engines with the latest trick, but it is not a predictable or stable path to follow.

 Don’t be tempted by the latest tricks.
 Don’t let anyone distract your focus.
 Have a great game plan, have 100% confidence in your plan and have 100% stubborn focus to see that plan through.

 Committing to doing something is actually a very expensive thing to do.
-If you start down the path of learning a new language you are giving yourself less time to do other things – see your family, play football or finish that latest project.
-Analyse your life constantly and don’t take on any new hobbies or commitments unless you are 100% sure it will benefit you and fit in your life.
+If you start down the path of learning a new language, you are giving yourself less time to do other things – see your family, play football or finish that latest project.
+Analyse your life constantly, and don’t take on any new hobbies or commitments unless you are 100% sure they will benefit you and fit in your life.

 Do less, do more

 Try doing less.
 Stop trying to read a book every week.
-Have less friends.
-Work on less projects.
+Have fewer friends.
+Work on fewer projects.

 Was it worth it?
 Is it worth it?

 Don’t take anything for granted in your life.
-There are many ways were we can cut down on the things we are doing, the time we are spending and the effort that we are wasting.
-Take some inspiration from places like Life Hacker and optimise your life.
+There are many ways where we can cut down on the things we are doing, the time we are spending and the effort that we are wasting.

 How else can you stay focused and own your time?